sc0ttj/component/README.md

     - [nano-html](https://github.com/choojs/nanohtml/blob/master/lib/set-attribute.js) - similar to above

 - Better SSR
-  - an `App.envelope()` add-on method, to render components as JSON envelopes:
+  - an `toEnvelope()` add-on method, to render components as JSON envelopes:
     - render as JSON
     - include view, actions & style as stringified HTML, CSS and JS
   - pass in config to `toString()`, to choose what to render: